PixCell: A generative foundation model for digital histopathology images: Method and Data

 \subsubsection{Progressive training}

-Instead of directly training PixCell on the 30M $1024\times1024$ image patches, we employ a progressive, multi-stage training strategy with increasing image resolution to optimize efficiency and model performance.
+Instead of directly training PixCell on the 30M $1024\times1024$ image patches, we employ a progressive, multi-stage training strategy with increasing image resolution.
+The coarse-to-fine approach is computationally efficient, allowing the model to learn local structures at lower resolutions (where iterations are faster) before learning to model the consistent, long-range tissue architecture required for the larger regions.
 This technique is also used for the PixArt family of models \cite{pixart-alpha, pixart-sigma} in the natural image domain.

-We split training into three stages that utilize the same underlying PanCan-30M dataset of $1024\times1024$ pixel patches.
+We divide the training into three stages that utilize the same underlying PanCan-30M dataset of $1024\times1024$ pixel patches.
 For the lower-resolution training stages, multiple smaller patches are derived from each original high-resolution patch.
 To save compute time, we pre-extract VAE features for all $1024 \times 1024$ patches in our PanCan-30M dataset, using the pretrained SD-3 VAE \cite{sd3}, resulting in $128 \times 128 \times 16$ dimensional latents.
-Simultaneously, we extract the $16 \times 1536$ dimensional conditioning embedding using the pretrained UNI-2h \cite{uni} encoder, corresponding to one embedding for each $256\times256$ patch in the image.
+Simultaneously, we extract the $16 \times 1536$ dimensional conditioning embedding using the pretrained UNI-2h \cite{uni} encoder, where each $1 \times 1536$ embedding embedding corresponds to a single $256\times256$ tile in the image.

 We also create a separate hold-out test set of 2.3 million image patches, which we call \textbf{PanCan-Test}.
 We utilize the pre-extracted VAE features and UNI-2h embeddings corresponding to the remaining 27.9 million image patches for all training stages of PixCell: